pytorch/audio/README.md

 BUILD_SOX= MACOSX_DEPLOYMENT_TARGET=10.9 CC=clang CXX=clang++ python setup.py install
 ```

-This is known to work on a few major Linux distributions such as Ubuntu and CentOS 7 and macOS.
+This is known to work on linux and unix distributions such as Ubuntu and CentOS 7 and macOS.
 If you try this on a new system and found a solution to make it work, feel free to share it by opening and issue.

-#### Troubleshooting:
+#### Troubleshooting

 <Details><Summary>checking build system type... ./config.guess: unable to guess system type</Summary>